 - For a citrusy twist, add 1 teaspoon of orange zest to the custard mixture.

-- For a coffee twist, add 2 teaspoons instant espresso powder to the custard mixture.
+- For a coffee twist, add 2 teaspoons of instant espresso powder to the custard mixture.